Successful blogs use exceptional writing skills aimed at their target audience

 In-depth articles are much, much better for SEO, and your readers than short ones.

 Feel free to skip one or two if you can’t find a way to include them in a natural way.
 In most cases though, you can change your sentence form or grammar to add most of them.
+Blog writing is definitely a form of creative writing, so be creative.

 Don’t worry about formatting at this time.
 Focus purely on writing compelling and informative content.